 Bill and Earl took their idea, created a company called Fair Isaac, and started selling their new system, called FICO scoring, to lenders.
 It took a couple of decades to gain widespread acceptance, but eventually their credit score simplified the business of lending.

-And their patience was richly rewarded, because they created a near monopoly on credit scoring.
-Even today, FICO clients include 95 of the 100 largest financial institutions in the U.S., and all the 100 largest U.S. credit card issuers.
-Annual revenue for Fair Isaac in 2019 was well over $1 billion.
+And their patience was richly rewarded because they created a near-monopoly on credit scoring.
+Even today, FICO clients include 95 of the 100 largest financial institutions in the U.S., and all of the 100 largest U.S. credit card issuers.

 Free credit scores

 As I mentioned, it’s easy to get a free VantageScore by going to any number of websites.
 In the past, free FICO scores were much harder to find.
 The law does require lenders to furnish a FICO score if you’re turned down for credit, or in certain other situations.
 But until relatively recently, if you wanted to see your FICO score, you had to pay for it.